Chattaroy, Washington

 Chattaroy is an unincorporated community in Spokane County, Washington, United States.
-The town is located on U.S. Route 2 approximately 10 miles north-northeast of Spokane at the confluence of the Little Spokane River and Deer Creek.
+The town is located on U.S. Route 2 approximately 10 mi north-northeast of Spokane at the confluence of the Little Spokane River and Deer Creek.
 Today, Chattaroy Elementary School is a school that teaches Preschool to fourth grade and is in the Riverside School District.

 Name

 Originally, Chattaroy was named Kidd.
 Kidd was renamed to Chattaroy at the request of the Great Northern Railroad.
 There was another town named Kidd (in Montana) that was on the Great Northern Line so the railroad requested a name change to avoid confusion.